Drafting a will does not need to be expensive – take the time to protect what is most precious to you.

-Matt Lalande has not only obtained millions of dollars in settlements and verdicts for accident victims over the past fifteen years, but he has also assisted many of his clients with planning their estates after settlements.
+We have not only obtained millions of dollars in settlements and verdicts for accident victims since 2003, but we has also assisted many of his clients with planning their estates after settlements.
 Lalande Personal Injury Lawyers is happy to now offer affordable estate planning services to new clients.

 We believe that making a will does not have to be complex, nor does it have to be expensive.
 A simple estate plan, which is necessary for most families or couples with children, does not have to be a financial burden or unaffordable or cost thousands of dollars to put together a simple and proper estate plan to determine what happens to your assets or wealth upon death.
 A proper estate plan should be affordable and readily accessible for every family with children or assets in the event of unexpected death.
 For the help you need, call a Hamilton wills and estates lawyer at our firm.